Create Channel Connections Between Slack and Microsoft Teams

-Linking Channels Between Slack and Teams
+Connecting Channels Between Slack and Teams

-Link is suitable for both large organizations that need to communicate with others on a global or distributed level, and for smaller organizations that need to communicate with external clients.
+Conclude Connect is focused on direct collaboration and communication between people in the same, or different, organizations.
+It’s suitable for large and small organizations that need to communicate with others on a global or distributed level, or for with external clients.
 In both cases the chat programs Slack and Microsoft Teams need to be connected to ensure smooth communication.

 So which one is right for your business?
 Below we provide some sample use cases which will help to clarify what each feature does.